inakizamores/MenuFacil/DEVELOPMENT_PROGRESS.md

 - Some dependencies have punycode deprecation warnings that need to be addressed

 ## Recently Completed Tasks
+- ✅ Completed restaurant statistics dashboard with time-based filtering and detailed analytics
+- ✅ Added menu item and category popularity metrics to restaurant analytics
+- ✅ Implemented data export functionality for analytics
+- ✅ Enhanced restaurant analytics view with improved charts and visualizations
 - ✅ Enhanced public menu viewing experience with responsive design for mobile devices
 - ✅ Added item detail modal for better menu item presentation
 - ✅ Improved loading states with better skeleton UI